AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphiql-ide.md

 >
 >Custom rewrite rules on the Dispatcher might override defaults from AEM publish.
 >
->In the case that you are sending TTL-based cache-control headers from the dispatcher, based on a location match pattern, then, if necessary, you might want to exclude `/graphql/execute.json/*` from the matches.
+>In the case that you are sending TTL-based cache-control headers from the dispatcher, based on a location match pattern, then if it is necessary, you might want to exclude `/graphql/execute.json/*` from the matches.

 Using GraphQL you can configure the HTTP Cache Headers  to control these parameters for your individual persisted query.